smartstore/Smartstore/README.md

 ## Technology & Design

-* State of the art architecture thanks to `ASP.NET Core 6`, `Entity Framework Core 6` and Domain Driven Design
+* State-of-the-art architecture with `ASP.NET Core 7`, `Entity Framework Core 7` and domain-driven design
 * Cross-platform: run it on Windows, Linux, or Mac
 * Supports `Docker` out of the box for easy deployment
-* Composable, easy to extend and extremely flexible thanks to modular design
+* Composable, extensible and highly flexible due to modular design
-* Highly scalable thanks to full page caching and web farm support
+* Highly scalable with full page caching and web farm support
-* A powerful theming engine lets you create or customize themes & skins with minimum effort thanks to theme inheritance
+* Powerful theme engine allows you to create or customise themes & skins with minimal effort thanks to theme inheritance
 * Point&Click theme configuration
-* Liquid template engine: very flexible templating for e-mails and campaigns with autocompletion and syntax highlighting
+* Liquid template engine: highly flexible templating for emails and campaigns with auto-completion and syntax highlighting
-* Html to PDF converter: PDF documents are created from regular HTML templates, therefore radically simplifying PDF output customization
+* Html to PDF converter: creates PDF documents from regular HTML templates, radically simplifying the customisation of PDF output
 * Consistent and sophisticated use of modern components such as `Vue.js`, `Sass`, `Bootstrap` & more in the front and back end.
 * Easy shop management thanks to modern and clean UI
 <p>&nbsp;</p>